 After the excitement of Ruaha National Park, depart to Udzungwa Mountain arriving late evening (long drive).

-Morning breakfast then does a hike 6km to Sanje Waterfalls looking for the area endemics, such as the Rufous-winged Sunbird.
+Morning breakfast then continues with our Tanzania birdwatching tour, we shall start by doing a hike of 6 kilometers to Sanje Waterfalls looking for the area endemics, such as the Rufous-winged Sunbird.
 The Udzungwa Mountain Range is the second most biodiversity on the continent, with a remarkably high level of endemism, including over 25% of its plant species.
 Although the park wasn’t established until 1992, there are still two thousand square kilometers of continuous closed-canopy forest intact, stretching from an elevation of two hundred to over two thousand meters.

 It’s truly the jewel of the Eastern Arc Mountains with many biological discoveries no doubt yet to be made.
 With over four hundred recorded bird species, including several that were discovered only recently, such as the unique Udzungwa Partridge and Rufous-winged Sunbird, the park bears must-see status for birders.
 Dappled mountain Robin, Iringa red Colobus, Kipunji Monkey may also be seen

-Drive to Kilombero Flood plains further southeast in Ifakara.
-Species expected Kilombero Weaver, Kilombero Cisticola, White-tailed Cisticola all of which are endemic to Tanzania, Others birds of interest are the Coppery tailed Coucal and the stunning Zebra waxbill, This will be done in dug-out canoe in Kilombero River
+Drive to Kilombero Flood plains further southeast in Ifakara town.
+Species expected are the Tanzania endemics which have been discovered recently; Kilombero Weaver, Kilombero Cisticola, White-tailed Cisticola.
+Other birds species of interest are the Coppery tailed Coucal and the stunning Zebra waxbill, This will be done in a dug-out canoe in Kilombero River

 Early morning breakfast, thereafter drive on to Selous Game Reserve via Morogoro to Kisaki this will be a long drive due to the fact that the road conditions are deplorable,

-Driving through the Selous to eastern side of the reserve,with stops along the way birding and game viewing
+Driving through the Selous to the eastern side of the reserve, with stops along the way birding and game viewing

-Selous Game Reserve is Africa’s largest game reserve and one of favourite game viewing areas in Africa.
+Selous Game Reserve is Africa’s largest game reserve and one of the favorite game viewing areas in Africa.
 Covering 50,000 square kilometers is amongst the largest protected areas in Africa

 Drive to Dar- es salaam for your flight back home